Skip to main content

 • Chest pains (angina).
 This may develop if there is a reduced blood flow to the arteries that take blood to the heart muscle (the coronary arteries).

-• Fast or irregular heartbeat which you may feel as the sensation of a 'thumping heart' (palpitations).
+• Fast or irregular heartbeat which may be felt as the sensation of a 'thumping heart' (palpitations).

 • Chest infections may happen more often.

 • Coughing up bloodstained sputum.
-This may occur due to the congestion of blood and fluid in the lungs.
+This may occur due to the build-up of fluid in the lungs.

 • People with mitral stenosis may get flushed cheeks.